-The Series 2016A Notes are special, limited obligations of the State payable solely from and secured by a pledge of the Pledged Revenues.
+The Series 2016A Notes are special, limited obligations of the State payable solely from and secured by a pledge of the Pledged Revenues, consisting of (i) Current General Fund Revenues, (ii) the unexpended proceeds, if any, of the Series 2016A Notes and any Additional Notes and (iii) Borrowable Resources.
 The State has not pledged its General Fund, taxing power or revenues, other than the Pledged Revenues, to the payment of the Series 2016A Notes.
-The Series 2016A Notes do not constitute a debt, indebtedness or multiple fiscal year financial obligation of the State or any political subdivision thereof within the meaning of any applicable provision of the State Constitution or State laws; do not constitute general obligations of the State, the Participating Districts or any other political subdivision of the State; and no governmental entity has pledged its faith and credit for the payment of the Series 2016A Notes.
-If an Event of Default under the State Resolution should occur, there may not be sufficient Pledged Revenues available to pay the principal of and/or the interest on the Series 2016A Notes.
+The Series 2016A Notes do not constitute a debt, indebtedness or multiple fiscal year financial obligation of the State or any political subdivision thereof within the meaning of any applicable provision of the State Constitution or State laws, and no governmental entity has pledged its faith and credit for the payment of the Series 2016A Notes.
+If an Event of Default under the Authorizing Resolution should occur, the State may not have sufficient Pledged Revenues to pay the principal of and/or the interest on the Series 2016A Notes.
 See "THE SERIES 2016A NOTES - Security and Sources of Payment - Defaults and Remedies."